 Your identification, proof of pet ownership, proof of current rabies vaccination for your pet and cash or a credit card to pay all fees.

-Indianapolis Animal Care & Control is located at 2600 S. Harding St. just five minutes from downtown Indianapolis, midway between downtown and Interstate 465 on the south.
-Indianapolis Animal Care & Control provides lost and found information, pet adoptions, animal safety presentations and volunteer opportunities.
+Indianapolis Animal Care Services is located at 2600 S. Harding St. just five minutes from downtown Indianapolis, midway between downtown and Interstate 465 on the south.
+Indianapolis Animal Care Services provides lost and found information, pet adoptions, animal safety presentations and volunteer opportunities.
 View directions here.

 According to the Humane Society of Indianapolis, in six years, one female dog and her offspring can be the source of 67,000 puppies and in just seven years, one female cat and her young can produce 420,000 kittens.
 Be a responsible pet owner and have your pet spayed or neutered.

-Indianapolis Animal Care & Control can provide the names and phone numbers of low-cost spay/neuter throughout Marion County.
+Indianapolis Animal Care Services can provide the names and phone numbers of low-cost spay/neuter throughout Marion County.
 To obtain this information please contact us at 317.327.1397.

 First take the animal to any veterinarian or shelter to determine if the pet has a microchip.
 If the pet does have a chip, the vet or shelter will call the owner(s) on your behalf and let them know how to retrieve their pet.